ytzhong/highD-mediation-analysis/index.md

-## RsqMed
+## R package: RsqMed

-This page included the RsqMed packages
+This page introduce the RsqMed package

 ### Function to estimate Rsq
 Rsq.measure